 TIP 3.
 GIVE YOUR GUINEA PIGS THEIR OWN SPACE

-- Always supervise closely whenever you allow your dog or cat to observe or sniff your guinea pig cage.
-Even once your animals are comfortable with each other, it’s wise for each animal to continue to have their own distinct space in your home.
+Always supervise them closely whenever your dog or cat observes or sniff your guinea pig cage.
+Even once your animals are comfortable with each other, it’s wise for each animal to continue to have their own area in your home.
 You may also want to maintain the barriers between these spaces, such as keeping your guinea pigs in a room with a closed door and keeping your larger animals in a separate area.

 TIP 4.
 LEVEL THE PLAYING FIELD FOR YOUR GUINEA PIGS